Rate Limiting

 Basic Usage

-Rate limiting is enabled automatically when you create a NexarClient
+Rate limiting is enabled automatically when you create a NexarClient:

 # Rate limiting is automatically applied to all API calls